Coaches

 Example 3:

-I coached 12U last season as Assistant Coach, this season I am head coach in the 15U age class
+I was a 12U Assistant Coach last season as, this season I am Head Coach at the 15U age class.

-I coached 17U for 2 years as a head coach.
-I haven’t coached for 3 years. this season I will be Head Coach of another 17U team
+I coached Head Coaches 17U for 2 years.
+I took a break and haven’t coached for 3 years.
+This season I will be Head Coach of another 17U team

-Answer: 2nd year coach at the DEV.COACH level = Must have completed the DEV.COACH Workshop in their 1st season
+You are a 2nd year Head Coach = Must have completed the DEV.COACH Workshop

-Answer: 1st year coach in the DEV.COACH level = Must complete the DEV.COACH Workshop this season
+You are a 1st year Head Coach = Must complete the DEV.COACH Workshop

 Additional Information – NCCP Certification Requirements